LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 Living in high altitudes, strenuous exercise, and having recently delivered a baby (post partum) may cause increased platelet numbers.
 Drugs that may cause increased platelet counts include estrogen and birth control pills (oral contraceptives).

 Mildly decreased platelet counts may be seen in women before menstruation.
-Up to 5% of pregnant women may have a lower platelet count at term.
+Between 7% and 12% of pregnant women may have a lower platelet count at term.

 Inherited disorders caused by genetic defects in platelets include Glanzmann's Thrombasthenia, Bernard-Soulier disease, Chediak-Higashi syndrome, Wiskott-Aldrich syndrome, May-Hegglin syndrome, and Down syndrome.
 The occurrence of these genetic abnormalities, however, is relatively rare.